htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     pool password for password authentication.

 ``AUTH_SSL_SERVER_CAFILE`` :index:`AUTH_SSL_SERVER_CAFILE`
-    The path and file name of a file containing one or more trusted CA’s certificates for the server side of a communication authenticating with SSL.
+    The path and file name of a file containing one or more trusted CA's certificates for the server side of a communication authenticating with SSL.

 ``AUTH_SSL_CLIENT_CAFILE`` :index:`AUTH_SSL_CLIENT_CAFILE`
-    The path and file name of a file containing one or more trusted CA’s certificates for the client side of a communication authenticating with SSL.
+    The path and file name of a file containing one or more trusted CA's certificates for the client side of a communication authenticating with SSL.